LingxiTang/ML-DPVSCE-Paper/README.md

 This repository contains the files and code used to produce results presented in "Distributed Photovoltaic System Capacity Estimation using Feeder Load Data based on Machine Learning" by Lingxi Tang.

-Refer to report for description and purpose of each piece of code.
+Refer to report for description and purpose of each script.

 The descriptions of each notebook and file are written below.